April 9 – September 27, 2024

 The Diploma is delivered through a blended model, divided into three mandatory modules:

-- Module 2 (May 15 to July 24, 2023) consists of a 10-week, in-person residency at the Coady Institute that includes a foundational course in leadership grounded in asset-based development, social justice and feminist practice, and facilitating social change through an adult education-informed lens.
-This is followed by electives centered on topics relevant to community development practitioners, and a final course focused on integration of learnings and planning for implementation in Module 3.
+- Module 2 (May 8 to July 19, 2024) consists of a 10-week, in-person residency at the Coady Institute that includes a foundational course in leadership grounded in community-driven development, social justice and feminist practice, and facilitating social change through an adult education-informed lens.
+Classes run for full days, five days a week during the on-campus portion of the diploma program.
+Participants should come prepared to fully engage in 6-8 hours of active learning activities, five days a week for the duration.

-- Module 3 (September 15 to November 30, 2023) consists of a 10-week practical module where participants will have the opportunity to reflect on their learnings in practice with the accompaniment of Coady facilitators and through peer learning.
+- Module 3 (August 12 – September 27, 2024) consists of a 7-week practical module where participants will have the opportunity to reflect on their learnings in practice with the accompaniment of Coady facilitators and through peer learning.

 The program goal is: